NSW Civil and Administrative Tribunal

 You will receive a letter telling you of the decision that NCAT has made.

-The decision may also be available on the NSW Caselaw website.
-You will be notified by phone before the reasons are published.
+The decision may also be published on the NSW Caselaw website.
+You will be notified in writing before the written reasons are published.

-NCAT does not generally make an order for one party to pay the costs of another party's lawyer.
+NCAT does not usually make orders for one party to pay another party's legal costs.
 Learn more about legal costs.

 Last updated: